dammar01/api-voice-to-text/README.md

-# Audio to Text API with Vosk
+# Voice to Text API with Vosk

 This API application allows users to upload audio files and convert them into text using Vosk, a speech recognition library.